-I wanted to be experience something called discipleship, but there was no one who knew of or felt able to assist me in my desire.
+I knew I wanted to experience something called discipleship, but there was no one who knew of or felt able to assist in this desire.
 Through my years in high school, I still sought after this discipleship, but still could not find someone to share his or her life with me.
 Yet, throughout this time, I knew that God had set ministry in my heart and for that reason each summer I would work at a Christian camp in Maryland.
 Here I first felt the call into full-time ministry.
 It was then that I decided to attend Word of Life Bible Institute in Schroon Lake, NY.
 At Word of Life, I was able to grow and comprehend the urgency in my faith to work in full-time ministry.
 After Word of Life, I graduated from Liberty University with a Bachelor of Science degree in Religion and began my career as a middle and high school Bible teacher.
 This form of ministry allowed me to collaborate with area churches for the spiritual formation of our joint students.
 Yet, I knew my passion was for a future ministry in the church.
-Today I understand that my role will be one of executive pastoring with the potential for a future pulpit ministry.
+Today I understand that role as a future senior pastor.